hrvthzslt/personal-site/content/posts/reimplementing-local-rc-with-vimscript/index.md

 <!--more-->

 Fabulous old **Vim** has an option called `exrc` (legacy alert!), which allows the execution of a configuration file that is located in the current directory.
-This is basically poor mans project-specific configuration.
+This is basically poor man's project-specific configuration.
 For a time I did not know that this option existed, I had some **Vimscript** do this dirty work for me: looking for a `.vimrc.local` file in the current directory and sourcing it.

 So I happened to find out about `exrc` and I was ready to drop my silly little code until I inspected the situation.
 When `exrc` option is set a list of files is checked for existence and will be executed without any question or resistance.
 This is very similar to what I did, but further investigation led me to another option called `secure`.
 So big surprise: if you execute files willy-nilly, that is a security concern.